 Huacachina/Ica

-• Dune bugging and sandboarding – This is a belter of activities.
-Its a complete thrilling and epic adventure.
-Your kids will love you forever after doing this tour, they will even forgive you for a disappointing Christmas present.
-The dune bugging takes over massive dunes, inducing hysterical screams and concludes with an even better sandboarding experience.
+Dune bugging and sandboarding – A complete thrilling and epic adventure.
+The dune bugging takes you over massive dunes and concludes with an even better sandboarding experience.
 If you choose the correct time to do this tour, you can also enjoy a stunning sunset, whilst perched atop the dunes and sipping on sundowners.

 Paracas